-- to assess on a case-by-case basis whether it is justified to trust the certificate; - to check the validity and authenticity of the hierarchy within which the certificate is issued, meaning the validity of certificates of the more superior CAs as well as of the master certificate of the State of the Netherlands; - to verify the validity of the certificate by means of the most recently published Certificates Revocation List (CRL) or via the Online Certificate Status Protocol (OCSP); - always to use the most recently published Certificates Revocation List (CRL) in the event of calamities and/or incidents whereby the Online Certificate Status Protocol (OCSP) is inaccessible; - to take cognizance of all obligations regarding the use of the certificate as referred to in this CPS and the trusting party conditions, including explicitly all restrictions on the certificate's use; - to take all other precautionary measures which can reasonably be taken by trusting parties;

-• to be aware that previous checks only authenticated the integrity of the details and the identity of the certificate holder and, therefore, did not constitute a judgement on the content of the details.
+- to assess on a case-by-case basis whether it is justified to trust the certificate; - to check the validity and authenticity of the hierarchy within which the certificate is issued, meaning the validity of certificates of the more superior CAs as well as of the master certificate of the State of the Netherlands; - to verify the validity of the certificate by means of the most recently published Certificates Revocation List (CRL) or via the Online Certificate Status Protocol (OCSP); - always to use the most recently published Certificates Revocation List (CRL) in the event of calamities and/or incidents whereby the Online Certificate Status Protocol (OCSP) is inaccessible; - to take cognizance of all obligations regarding the use of the certificate as referred to in this CPS and the trusting party conditions, including explicitly all restrictions on the certificate's use; - to take all other precautionary measures which can reasonably be taken by trusting parties; - to be aware that previous checks only authenticated the integrity of the details and the identity of the certificate holder and, therefore, did not constitute a judgement on the content of the details.

-4.7 Renewing certificates
+4.6 Renewing certificates

 Certificate holders' keys will not be reused after the end of the period of validity or after the corresponding certificates have been withdrawn.
 Renewing certificates will also mean renewal of the key pair.

-The UZI register will withdraw old certificates 7 days after the renewed certificates have been issued.
-This applies to UZI cards.
+The UZI register has the right to check the compensating measures

-4.8 Re-keying certificates
+4.7 Re-keying certificates